My novice friend bought a five year old horse

 However, with a good temperament, a young horse can learn the basics in a relatively short period of time.
 I offered to help bring on her horse.
 We focussed on teaching him the simple stuff; having a contact doesn’t mean stop, leg aids don’t only mean forward, and improve the steering, so rather than trying to steer the Titanic, it feels more like turning a car with power steering.

 After a couple of weeks, his schooling starts to show small incremental improvements each time he is trained.
-A nice feeling, and once a horse understands what you are asking from them, the result is a happier horse.
+A nice feeling, and once horses understand what you are asking from them, the result is a happier horse.
 Things were looking good.

 With his ridden education progressing nicely, on the ground he started to come out of his shell as he relaxed into his new yard.
 Perhaps he was a little shell shocked at the start?
 After all, being imported from Ireland, living at one new yard for a couple of weeks and then moving to another new yard, is bound to be a little daunting for a young horse.
 The rock solid temperament started to fray round the edges.